soundwanders/yamabiko/posts/2023-10-2-prepare-for-takeoff.md

 # Welcoming our Spline Mini-Room to the Family

 It felt good to place the finishing touches on our Spline mini-room scene over the weekend.
 Now it's time to get this bad boy up and running.
-Implementing our 3D scene into our Eleventy website has posed a few challenges, mainly stemming from the fact that Eleventy is not able to handle the import of ES6 modules out of the box.
+Implementing our 3D scene into our Eleventy website to try out our shiny new toy has posed a few challenges, mainly stemming from the fact that Eleventy is not able to handle the import of ES6 modules out of the box.

 First, we created our `spline.js` file, which ended up being pretty straightforward using the `<canvas>` HTML element to help render our scene.